alacritty/alacritty/docs/features.md

 Terminal hints allow easily interacting with visible text without having to start vi mode.
-They consist of a regex that detects these text elements and then either feeds them to an external application or triggers one of Alacritty's built-in actions.
+They consist of a regex that detects these text elements and then feeds them to an external application.

 They can be configured in the `hints` and `colors.hints` section in the Alacritty configuration file.